PerrySelensol/PerrySelensol.github.io/docs/events/events_full.md

 ```

 Functions registered to this event run every time the mouse is moved around.

-On being called, the functions receive two numbers: `delta_x` and `delta_y` which is the difference from the mouse position from the latest saved position.
+On being called, the functions receive two *numbers*: `delta_x` and `delta_y` which is the difference from the mouse position from the latest saved position.

 If any of the functions return **true**, its vanilla function will be cancelled and last mouse position will not be updated.

 &nbsp;